lazarcloud/pocketbase-dashboard/README.md

 # PocketBase Dashboard

+For a more up-to-date guide use the [official website](https://pocketbase.lazar.lol).

 [PocketBase Dashboard](https://pocketbase.lazar.lol) is a self-hosted solution that allows you to manage and use PocketBase for personal use.
 With this, you can have full control over your data and applications in a convenient and user-friendly way.

 ![App Usage](https://github.com/lazarcloud/pocketbase-dashboard/blob/main/images/app.jpeg?raw=true)